amiratak88/eatup-client/README.md

 ![Port already in use!](src/assets/images/readme/port_already_in_use_prompt.png)

-- If you see something similar to this, you have successfully booted up the client server:
+- If you see something similar to this, you have successfully booted up the client server and it should be running on port **3001**.

 ![Installation Finished](src/assets/images/readme/installation_final_page.png)

-- Your server should be running on port **3001**.

 ## How to use?